Priyanka-Nikam16/Enterprise-Rag-Assistant/README.md

 This assistant supports:

-- Product lookups by  name, or description
+- Product lookups by  name, or description(catalogs)
 - Price-based queries
-- Semantic search in multi-page PDFs (catalogs, handbooks)
+- Semantic search in multi-page PDFs (Return Policy, Handbooks)

+## Documents Used

+This project is built using the following reference documents:
+- Return & Exchange Policy Document
+- Rewards Handbook
+- Product Catalog
+- Inventory Snapshot

+These documents are processed into embeddings and stored in a FAISS vector database for semantic search.

 ## Configuration